 If you want an affordable screen with a lot of pixels, the Samsung UR59C is the best budget 4K monitor for you.
 The VA panel delivers contrast (2590.5:1 after calibration) that made everything from photos to videos to games look better.
 With a 60 Hz refresh rate, 4ms (GTG) response and no FreeSync or G-Sync, this is clearly not a high-end gaming monitor.
 But casual gamers can make do, thanks to the combination of high pixel density and high contrast keeping games looking realistic.

-Interested in more high-res, low-price screens?
+Interested in more high-res, low-price displays?
 Check out our Best Budget 4K Monitors round-up.

 More: Samsung UR59C review